sonata-nfv/tng-monitor-infra/odl_mon/README.md

-# SDN swich monitoring
+# SDN switch monitoring
-<p align="justify">5GTANGO/SONATA ODL (OpenDayLight) monitoring client is used in order to monitor SDN controllers by collecting information from ODL servers and push them to monitoring server.
+<p align="justify">5GTANGO/SONATA ODL (OpenDayLight) monitoring client is used to collect information from ODL controllers with respect to the connected SDN switches and push data to the Prometheus server.
-The url of the pushgateway monitoring server must be set in node.conf file

 Supported monitoring metrics are:
  * port_state_live